doconce/doconce_doc/pub/slides/scientific_writing.md

 ### Examples on typesetting concerns (3)

 <!-- !bpop -->
  * Index words can appear anywhere in LaTeX, but should be outside paragraphs in other tools.
  * References to tables, program code and algorithms can only be made in LaTeX.
  * Figures are floating in LaTeX, but fixed in other tools, so place figures exactly where they are needed the first time.
  * Curve plots with color lines do not work well in black-and-white printing.
-Make sure plots makes sense in color and BW (e.g., by using colors *and* markers).
+Make sure plots makes sense in color and BW (e.g. by using colors *and* markers).

 <!-- !epop -->

 <!-- !split -->
 ### Solution I: Use a format that translates to many

  * Sphinx can do nice HTML, LaTeX, epub, (almost) plain text, man pages, Gnome devhelp files, Qt help files, texinfo, JSON
  * Markdown can do LaTeX, HTML, MS Word, OpenOffice, XML, reStructuredText, epub, DocBook, ... but not Sphinx
  * IPython notebook: can do LaTeX, reStructuredText, HTML, PDF, Python script
  * Sphinx and Markdown has some limited math support

 <!-- !split -->